 The pelican is an amazing bird that can be found on all the continents except Antarctica.
 There are 8 known species of pelicans.
-Pelicans are threatened by chemical pollution, water pollution, and ecological disasters like oil spills.
-Bycatch is another cause of pelican decline; in that while diving for fish, pelicans sometimes end up caught in fishing nets and drown.
-It was once said, by Dixon Lanier Merritt: A wonderful bird is the pelican; His bill can hold more than his belican; He can take in his beak; Food enough for a week; But I’m damned if I see how the helican.
-Read more about these amazing critters below.
+They are threatened by chemical pollution, water pollution, and ecological disasters like oil spills.
+Bycatch is another cause of decline; in that while diving for fish, they sometimes end up caught in fishing nets and drown.
+There are, as a result, some species that are listed as Near Threatened by the IUCN: The Peruvian, the dalmatian, and the spot-billed.

 First the Stats…

 1.)
 2 species dive, from up to 60 feet, into the water in a tactic known as plunge-diving.
 They can spot fish from high up in the air and they then dive bomb the fish.
 The force of the impact stuns the fish, which are quickly scooped up in their pouch.

 2.)
 They have been around for at least 30 million years!

 3.)
 These birds have totipalmate feet (on each foot, there is webbing that connects all 4 toes).

 4.)
 The large, skin pouch that hangs from a pelican’s bottom bill is called the gular pouch.

 5.)
 Some pelicans gular pouch can hold up to 3 gallons of water!